Ready to know more about San Diego?

 Ocean Beach Certified Farmers Market

-Not only was the OB Farmers Market my first as a San Diegan, but it’s remained as one of my all-time favorites.
+Not only was the OB Farmers Market my first as a San Diegan, but it’s remained one of my all-time favorites.
 It feels like a thrift store and a traditional farmers market had a prodigy love child.
 With local musicians handing out their mixtapes, true vintage race car jackets, and grilled cheese sandwiches the size of your face, this farmers market essentially doubles as a party on the beach.

-• When: 4-7 p.m.
-(October-March); 4-8 p.m.
-(April – September)
+• When: 4–7 p.m.
+(October–March); 4–8 p.m.
+(April–September)

-• Where: 4900 Newport Ave from Cable St. to Bacon St.
+• Where: 4900 Newport Avenue from Cable Street to Bacon Street, Ocean Beach

 San Diego farmers markets featuring Oceanside Certified Farmers Market